 Daily Forecast | The latest from First Alert WRDW/WAGT Meteorologist Tim Strong

-Winds will turn more southwesterly Wednesday and bring us above average temperatures through Saturday.
-Mostly sunny skies Wednesday with warmer highs in the low 70s.
-Winds will be out of the southwest between 8-12 mph.
+Winds will turn more southwesterly today and bring us above average temperatures through Saturday.
+Mostly sunny skies this afternoon with warmer highs in the low 70s.
+Winds will be out of the southwest between 8-12 mph

-Lows will be in the 40s Thursday and Friday morning.
-Afternoon highs Thursday and Friday will be above average in the mid to upper 70s.
-Mostly sunny skies expected.
+Lows will be in the 40s Thursday morning.
+Afternoon highs Thursday will be above average in the mid 70s.
+Mostly sunny skies expected with winds out of the west-southwest between 8-12 mph.

+Morning lows Friday will be in the mid 40s.
+Sunshine sticks around Friday with well above average highs in the upper 70s.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.